 While grants of restricted stock and RSUs are conceptually simple, financial planning for them can be complex.
 This article presents the essential financial-planning points that you should consider before your restricted stock or RSU grant vests.

-Managing stock options is one of the most complex financial-planning challenges you may face.
+If you've been granted stock options, congratulations.
+But now what?
+Maximizing the value of stock options is one of the most complex financial-planning challenges you may face.
 The 10 guidelines in this article will help you get the most out of your option grants: setting goals, stock option valuation, exercise timing, job-loss considerations, understanding the taxation, and much more.
+An interactive companion quiz lets you test yourself on what you've learned.

 Show More Articles (16 more)

 Employee stock purchase plans (ESPPs) are a super deal.
 However, the related taxation and financial planning can be deceptively complex.
 This article presents the essential points that you should understand before you participate in your company's ESPP.

 The Tax Cuts & Jobs Act has provisions that affect stock compensation, whether in financial planning or in stock plan administration.
 This article details six with an impact on the taxation of stock compensation or holdings of company shares.

 While in 2018 the Tax Cuts & Jobs Act superseded many prior tax provisions, other tax provisions introduced in previous legislation (such as the Affordable Care Act, i.e. Obamacare) remain in place.
 Income thresholds for the tax brackets trigger higher tax rates, so it is wise to monitor the tax impact of income-generating events stemming from stock compensation.
 This article suggests strategies for minimizing their impact.

 Emotions can have a powerful impact on financial decisionmaking.
 The study of behavioral finance, i.e. how people make decisions about investments and other financial matters, can help you to develop a sensible approach to stock compensation and holdings of company stock.